Do I have to get buildings insurance from my mortgage provider?

 If you’re using a mortgage broker, they may also offer to arrange buildings insurance for you.
 But, again, you’re under no obligation to buy the policy they recommend.

-You need buildings insurance from the date contracts are exchanged.
+You’ll need to have buildings insurance in place from the date contracts are exchanged.
 This is the point at which you become legally committed to buying the property.
+It means you’ll be protected if the house is damaged between then and the date you move in.

 Your solicitor or mortgage lender will likely remind you of the need to take out buildings insurance, but you can prevent delays by getting a head start.

-If my buyers have to get insurance on exchange, does this mean I can cancel the buildings insurance on my current property?
+If my buyers have to get insurance on exchange, can I cancel the buildings insurance on my current property?

 It’s not a good idea to cancel your buildings insurance before you’ve moved out and handed over the keys.

-If disaster strikes between exchange and completion, knowing you have your own buildings insurance in place could spare you a legal battle.
+If disaster strikes between exchange and completion, having buildings insurance in place could offer you cover.
 It could also ensure you don’t end up stranded with nowhere to live.

 Then you'll like these...